ken-soares/ken-soares/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ken-soares&theme=dracula)

 What do I do:
+* Linux and back-end web technologies
 * front-end web with vanilla js, html and css
 * algorithms in python and C
-* Linux and web technologies

 You can also find my dotfiles for my linux based computers in my `.dotfiles` repo.